jfrog/terraform-provider-artifactory/docs/resources/local.md

 Arguments have a one to one mapping with the [JFrog API](https://www.jfrog.com/confluence/display/RTF/Repository+Configuration+JSON).
 The following arguments are supported:

 * `key` - (Required) A mandatory identifier for the repository that must be unique.
-It cannot begin with a number or contain spaces or special characters.
+It cannot contain spaces or special characters.
 * `description` - (Optional)
 * `notes` - (Optional)
 * `project_key` - (Optional) Project key for assigning this repository to.
 Must be 2 - 32 lowercase alphanumeric and hyphen characters.
 When assigning repository to a project, repository key must be prefixed with project key, separated by a dash.
 We don't recommend using this attribute to assign the repository to the project.
 Use the `repos` attribute in Project provider to manage the list of repositories.